goldking89/Final_Project_Getting_and_Cleaning_Data/codebook.md

 ## Variables Description
-Data read from project data files.
-For description of each data files, refer to README in the project folder.
+For a detailed description of each data file, refer to README file in the project folder.

 feature_list - features.txt file